Table of Contents

-PAM is a cybersecurity strategy to control, monitor, secure, and audit all human and non-human privileged identities and activities across an enterprise IT environment.
-It’s a combination of people, processes, and technology that helps organisations protect against the threats posed by credential theft and privilege misuse.
+PAM systems provide a platform for a cybersecurity strategy to control, monitor, secure and audit all human and non-human (service accounts) privileged identities and activities across an enterprise IT environment.
+It enables a combination of people, processes and technology to help organisations protect against the threats posed by credential theft and privileged account misuse.

-PAM identifies which accounts have privileged access and then applies policies to these accounts.
-PAM solutions provide granular visibility, control, and auditing over privileged identities and sessions.
-For instance, PAM software gathers the credentials of privileged accounts into a secure repository to isolate their use and log their activity.
-This enables organisations to control and monitor privileged user activity.
+PAM identifies which accounts have privileged access and then applies stricter policies to these accounts.
+PAM solutions provide granular visibility, control and auditing over privileged identities and sessions.
+For instance, PAM software gathers the credentials of privileged accounts into a secure repository to isolate, control, manage and log their usage.
+This enables organisations to control and monitor privileged user activity much more tightly.

 Privileged accounts form the backbone of an organisation’s IT administration and security infrastructure.
-But because they come with inherent risks and are prime targets for cyber threats, the fundamentals of PAM are employed to enforce strict controls, monitor activities, and authenticate users and machines accessing privileged accounts.
+But because they come with inherent risks and are prime targets for cyber threats, PAM systems are employed to enforce strict controls, monitor activities, and authenticate users and machines that require access to privileged accounts.